zioan/pp1-fishing-club/README.md

   - <a href="https://convertio.co/" target="_blank">Convertio</a> helped me to convert the images from JPG to WebP format.
   - <a href="https://tinypng.com/" target="_blank">TinyPNG</a> was used to optimize the images for web.
   - <a href="https://www.veed.io/" target="_blank">Veed.io</a> was used to reduce the video resolution making it more suitable for this project.
-  - <a href="https://caniuse.com" target="_blank">Caniuse.com </a> was used to check browser compatibility for multiple javaScript and CSS features.
+  - <a href="https://caniuse.com" target="_blank">Caniuse.com </a> was used to check browser compatibility for multiple JavaScript and CSS features.
+  - <a href="https://ui.dev/amiresponsive" target="_blank">AmIResponsive</a> was used to take the screenshot with different devices presented at the top of this document.
   ### Documentation and Inspiration
   - For this website a color pallet generated from <a href="https://coolors.co" target="_blank">coolors.co</a> was used.
   ![Screenshot of the color pallet](assets/readme/color_pallet.png)
-  - I used <a href="https://www.w3schools.com/" target="_blank">W3School</a> and <a href="https://developer.mozilla.org/" target="_blank">Mozilla Developer Docs</a> to research and understand some aspects used in this project, such as the best practice for the "aria-label" attribute and the "IntersectionObserver API" use case.
+  - I used <a href="https://www.w3schools.com/" target="_blank">W3School</a> and <a href="https://developer.mozilla.org/" target="_blank">Mozilla Developer Docs</a> to research and understand some aspects used in this project, such as the best practice for the "aria-label" attribute and the "IntersectionObserver API" use case and syntax.